-The old adage, ‘you are what you eat’, is more than a reminder to eat healthy.
+The old adage, ‘you are what you eat’, is more than a reminder to eat healthily.
 Behind those familiar words is also the implication that we should be mindful of the source of our purchases at the supermarket or butcher shop.
 For our health’s sake, we have to ensure that the meat, seafood and produce that constitutes our diet, actually contains the nutrition that we believe it does.

 With environmental changes, both plant- and animal-based sources of food have suffered a decline in nutritional content.
-Many basic elements of our food chain, from the soil that is meant to nourish crops, to the grass and grain that poultry and cattle eat, has been compromised.
+Many basic elements of our food chain, from the soil that is meant to nourish crops, to the grass and grain that poultry and cattle eat, have been compromised.
 This has real negative consequences for the food that is available to us for consumption, whether that is meat, fruit or vegetables, or animal by-products like milk and eggs.

-Like humans, all animals require a balanced diet consisting of carbohydrates, proteins, fats, minerals, vitamins and water, for health and vitality.
+Like humans, all animals require a balanced diet consisting of carbohydrates, proteins, fats, minerals, vitamins, and water, for health and vitality.
 Carbohydrates and fats are energy-generating nutrients that enable animals to grow, work and produce milk.
-Protein is needed by animals to develop muscle, as well as, produce milk, eggs and wool.
+Protein is needed by animals to develop muscle, as well as, produce milk, eggs, and wool.
 Proper intake of minerals and vitamins is necessary for an animal’s productivity, while deficiencies tend to make it more vulnerable to infection and disease.

-Apart from these general dietary needs, a certain type of livestock would also have additional, specific nutritional requirements, depending on its age, size, physical condition and daily activity.
-Young, pregnant and weak animals need even more special care in terms of the diet they are provided.
-Many times, the natural diet of livestock, such as grass, hay or cereal grains, is insufficient, and needs to be supplemented with a feed additive.
+Apart from these general dietary needs, a certain type of livestock would also have additional, specific nutritional requirements, depending on its age, size, physical condition, and daily activity.
+Young, pregnant, and weak animals need even more special care in terms of the diet they are provided.
+Many times, the natural diet of livestock, such as grass, hay, or cereal grains, is insufficient and needs to be supplemented with a feed additive.

 Animal feed additives is a broad term applied to the wide range of diet-enhancing products that are manufactured for livestock.
 Feed additives are available for various purposes: some are designed to deliver specific nutrients that are missing from the animals’ diet; others are targeted to strengthen their immune system and help them fight disease.
-To elaborate, there are supply feed additives for overcoming deficiencies, improving output, resolving digestive issues, improving appetite, strengthening pregnant animals and enhancing weak bone structure.
+To elaborate, there are supply feed additives for overcoming deficiencies, improving output, resolving digestive issues, improving appetite, strengthening pregnant animals, and enhancing weak bone structure.

 Livestock farmers use a combination of feed additives to safely provide a comprehensive boost to their animals’ health and performance.
 In turn, these animals and their by-products are found to be healthier for humans to consume.

 By adding feed additives to their livestock’s diet, farmers benefit in two ways.
 First, the animal’s health improves, which has a favorable impact on their productivity and rate of reproduction.
-Second, the use of feed additives improves the quality of byproducts, with increase in milk yield and egg strength, to name a few.
+Second, the use of feed additives improves the quality of by-products, with an increase in milk yield and egg strength, to name a few.

 Broadly speaking, feed additives have been classified into four main groups:

-These are additives that supply specific nutrients such as vitamins, urea, amino acids and/or compounds of trace elements, which have been found to be deficient in the regular feed supplied to an animal.
-For example, when cattle are deprived of green pastures, they can develop Vitamin-A deficiencies, which can make them vulnerable to respiratory infections, as well as stunt their growth, milk output and reproduction.
+These are additives that supply specific nutrients such as vitamins, urea, amino acids, and/or compounds of trace elements, which have been found to be deficient in the regular feed supplied to an animal.
+For example, when cattle are deprived of green pastures, they can develop Vitamin-A deficiencies, which can make them vulnerable to respiratory infections, as well as stunt their growth, milk output, and reproduction.
 In this case, farmers use Vitamin-A supplements to prevent these deficiencies from occurring.

 Similarly, poultry that is kept indoors in the winter months will develop Vitamin-D deficiencies due to lack of exposure to the sun.
-They are given supplements to prevent the development of diseases such as rickets, that bows their legs and prevents them from standing or walking.
+They are given supplements to prevent the development of diseases such as rickets, which bows their legs and prevents them from standing or walking.

 Also known as coccidiostats and histomonats, these are additives that are used to fight bacterial infections and disease.
 They typically do not bring additional nutritional value to the feed.
 They are also used to improve the efficiency of feed utilization and feed acceptance, or to improve the health or metabolism of the animal in some way.